 Required (*) and noteworthy attributes include the following:

 In addition to usage activity via stream, you can import aggregated usage into Totango.
-Refer to the following article for file specifications for import.
+Refer to the following article for specifications.

 Other data or collection objects